Skip to main content

 The classical, or genomic, pathway involves testosterone diffusing across the cell membrane and binding to androgen receptors (AR) in the cytoplasm.
 This hormone-receptor complex then translocates to the nucleus, where it binds to specific DNA sequences known as hormone response elements.
 This action modulates gene transcription, altering the synthesis of proteins that regulate cellular function.

 For instance, genomic signaling can influence the long-term production of proteins involved in inflammatory pathways, lipid metabolism, and cell proliferation within the vascular wall.
-These changes occur over hours to days and are responsible for the sustained structural and functional adaptations seen with consistent therapy, such as improved and insulin sensitivity.
+These changes occur over hours to days and are responsible for the sustained structural and functional adaptations seen with consistent therapy, such as improved body composition and insulin sensitivity.

 Non-Genomic Pathways